 Get critical data on cell and telecommunication infrastructure

-Thermal building surveys are only reliable if flown in the correct window.
-The optimal time is approximately 2–3 hours after sunset on a cold, dry day.
+Thermal building inspections are only reliable if flown in the correct window.
+In Ireland, the optimal time is approximately 2–3 hours after sunset on a cold, dry day — our winter months, November through March, typically deliver the best conditions for thermal work.
 At that point the day's solar radiation has fully dissipated and areas of retained heat — wet insulation, damp patches, thermal bridges — are giving off their stored energy more slowly than dry surroundings.
 That differential is what the thermal camera records.
-Daytime surveys, even on overcast days, are typically unreliable because solar reflection at the surface masks the underlying differentials.
-Pre-dawn surveys miss the window because cold-soaking has equalised temperatures again.
+Daytime inspections, even on overcast days, are typically unreliable because solar reflection at the surface masks the underlying differentials.
+Pre-dawn inspections miss the window because cold-soaking has equalised temperatures again.

 Thermal imaging does not see through materials.
 It detects the rate at which different surfaces emit heat energy.
 Wet insulation beneath a roof membrane retains heat from the day's sun and gives it off more slowly than dry insulation — the camera sees that temperature differential at the surface, not what is physically beneath it.
 Managing this expectation clearly is part of how we work: the output tells you where the surface is behaving differently, and an experienced engineer interprets what that means.